 Acts 4

-5And it came to pass on the next day, their rulers and elders and scribes were gathered together in Jerusalem, 6and Annas the high priest, and Caiaphas, and John, and Alexander, and as many as were of high-priestly descent.
-7And having placed them in the midst, they began to inquire, “In what power or in what name have you done this?”
+5And it came to pass on the next day that their rulers and elders and scribes were gathered together in Jerusalem, 6and Annas the high priest, and Caiaphas, and John, and Alexander, and as many as were of high-priestly descent.
+7And having placed them in the midst, they began to inquire, “In what power or in what name did you⁺ do this?”

-which has become the head of the corner.’a
+which has become the head of the corner.’

-12And there is salvation in no other, for there is not another name under heaven having been given among men, by which it behooves us to be saved.”
+12And there is salvation in no other, for there is not another name under heaven having been given among men by which it is necessary for us to be saved.”

 The Name Forbidden